If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Gameplay

-• Collecting more rings gives the player more air control and acceleration, but the strength of the effect varies by version.
-In the US version, this effect is far less significant compared to the Japanese/European versions and Sonic Advance 2.
+• Collecting more rings gives the player more air control and acceleration, but in the US version, this effect is far less significant compared to the Japanese/European versions and Sonic Advance 2.

 • Control is locked from the player after defeating a boss.
 For the Egg Hammer 3, Egg Ball No.2, Egg Foot, Egg Cube and Egg Gravity, the player regains control about 1 or 2 seconds after Dr. Eggman has left the screen in the Japanese and European versions, while in the US version the player regains control immediately when he's off the screen.